RenderKit/openvkl/doc/api.md

     which means that there are four levels, the root node has a resolution of (2^6^3 = 64^3), first level nodes a resolution of (2^5^3 = 32^3), and so on.

+#### Loading OpenVDB .vdb files

+Files generated with OpenVDB can be loaded easily since Open VKL `vdb` volumes implement the same leaf data layout.
+This means that OpenVDB leaf data pointers can be passed to Open VKL using shared data buffers, avoiding copy operations.

+An example of this can be found in `vdb_util/include/openvkl/OpenVdbGrid.h`, where the class `OpenVdbFloatGrid` encapsulates the necessary operations.
+This class is also accessible through the `vklExamples` application using the `-file` and `-field` command line arguments.

+To use this example feature, compile Open VKL with `OpenVDB_ROOT` pointing to the OpenVDB prefix.

 1. Museth, K. VDB: High-Resolution Sparse Volumes with Dynamic Topology.
    ACM Transactions on Graphics 32(3), 2013.
 DOI: 10.1145/2487228.2487235